ZupIT/horusec/horusec-auth/README.md

 # HORUSEC-AUTH
 Service responsible for performing login according to the type of authentication specified, as well as validating requests.

+You can see more details about this service in image <a href="../assets/horusec-auth.jpg">/assets/horusec-auth.jpg</a>

 ##Migrations
 On horusec we use [GORM](https://gorm.io/) to manage our database.